-^{} The CRRSA Act directed \$4,053,060,000 to the Governor's Emergency Education Relief (GEER II) Fund, of which \$2,750,000,000 is reserved for emergency assistance to non-public schools.
+^{} The CRRSA Act directed \$66,854,427 to Alabama under the Governor's Emergency Education Relief (GEER II) Fund, of which \$45,502,043 is reserved for emergency assistance to non-public schools.

+EANS

+Emergency Assistance to Non-Public Schools in Alabama

+Both the CRRSA Act and the ARP Act included funding for Emergency Assistance for Non-Public Schools (EANS) grants.
+The U.S. Department of Education is required to allocate funds for this purpose based on each state's relative number of children aged 5 through 17 at or below 185 percent of poverty who are enrolled in non-public schools in the state.

+EANS, CRRSA Act \$45,502,043 ----------------- --------------

+44,895,780 EANS, ARP Act

+Total, EANS \$90,397,823

+\$90.4 million in federal emergency aid is allocated by formula to the Governor of Alabama to support Emergency Assistance to Non-Public Schools (EANS) grants.

+Limitations and Restrictions

+In order to be eligible to receive services or assistance, non-public schools are prohibited from applying for and receiving a loan under the Paycheck Protection Program, unless the non-public school received a loan guaranteed before the enactment of the CRRSA Act.

+EANS funds can not be used to provide direct or indirect financial assistance to scholarship granting organizations or related entities, or to provide or support vouchers, tuition tax credit programs, education savings accounts, scholarships, scholarship programs, or tuition-assistance programs, for elementary or secondary education.
+Exception: funds may be provided only to students who receive or received such assistance under the CARES Act for the 2020-2021 school year and only for the same assistance provided such students.

+Under the ARP Act, funds may not be used to provide reimbursements to any nonpublic school.
+Also under the ARP, funds are to provide services or assistance to nonpublic schools that enroll a significant percentage of low-income students and are most impacted by the qualifying emergency.

+Equitable Services

-EANS Emergency Assistance to Non-Public Schools Both the CRRSA Act and the ARP Act included funding for Emergency Assistance for Non-Public Schools (EANS) grants.
-The U.S. Department of Education is required to allocate funds for this purpose based on each state's relative number of children aged 5 through 17 at or below 185 percent of poverty who are enrolled in non-public schools in the state. in thousan nds EANS, CRRSA Act \$2,750,00)0 EANS, ARP Act 2,750,00)0 Total, EANS \$5,500,00 00 Nationally, \$5.5 billion in federal emergency aid is allocated by formula Governors to support Emergency Assistance to Non-Public Schools (EANS grants.
-Limitations and Restrictions In order to be eligible to receive services or assistance, non-public schools are prohibited from applying for and receiving a loan under the Paycheck Protecti Program, unless the non-public school received a loan guaranteed before the enactment of the CRRSA Act. on EANS funds can not be used to provide direct or indirect financial assistance to scholarship granting organizations or related entities, or to provide or support vouchers, tuition tax credit programs, education savings accounts, scholarships, scholarship programs, or tuition-assistance programs, for elementary or second education.
-Exception: funds may be provided only to students who receive or received such assistance under the CARES Act for the 2020-2021 school year only for the same assistance provided such students. ary Under the ARP Act, funds may not be used to provide reimbursements to any no public school.
-Also under the ARP, funds are to provide services or assistance to public schools that enroll a significant percentage of low-income students and c most impacted by the qualifying emergency. non- Equitable Services An LEA that receives ESSER and GEER funds under the CARES Act must provide equitable services to non-public school students and teachers in the same mann provided under section 1117 of Title I, Part A of the ESEA.
-The CRRSA Act and ARP Act include the separate EANS program for which eligible non-public scho may apply to an SEA to receive services or assistance.
-As such, LEAs are not re- to provide equitable services under GEER II, ESSER II, or ARP ESSER. er as the ols
+An LEA that receives ESSER and GEER funds under the CARES Act must provide equitable services to non-public school students and teachers in the same manner as provided under section 1117 of Title I, Part A of the ESEA.
+The CRRSA Act and the ARP Act include the separate EANS program for which eligible non-public schools may apply to ALSDE to receive services or assistance.
+As such, LEAs are not required to provide equitable services under GEER II, ESSER II, or ARP ESSER.

-ARP-HCY

-Homeless Children & Youth (ARP-HCY) Fund

-The ARP Act included \$800 million to support the specific needs of homeless children and youth through the ARP Elementary and Secondary School Emergency Relief- Homeless Children and Youth (ARP-HCY) Fund.
+The ARP Act included \$800 million to support the specific needs of homeless children and youth through the ARP Elementary and Secondary School Emergency Relief-Homeless Children and Youth (ARP-HCY) Fund.
 The U.S. Department of Education is reserving \$1 million for national activities.
 Consistent with the manner in which the Department awards funds to SEAs under the McKinney-Vento Education for Homeless Children and Youth Act, the Department is allocating the remaining \$799 million to states based on the proportion that each state received under Title I, Part A (ESEA) in the most recent fiscal year (FY 2020).